 Are you eligible for VA Benefits?
 Learn how to buy a home using your VA Benefits in this post.
-As Homes for Heroes affiliates, both Paul and Dianna Howell with The Howell Group – KW work with many clients who have VA Benefits.
+Both Paul and Dianna Howell with The Howell Group – KW work with many clients who have VA Benefits.
 By the end of this article, you will have a better understanding of how to become a homeowner using your VA Benefits!

 Here’s a video you can watch that covers who is eligible for VA Benefits and the benefits of using VA Loans to buy a house: